About Mike Ho

 - CTO, serving on executive teams providing technical vision and leadership

 In software specifically, Mike has strong experience with the following technologies:

 - API Design and Development (Swagger / OpenAPI Specification)

-- Device Integration / IOT (BLE, Bluetooth Classic and Cloud-based)
+- IOT / Device Integration (BLE, Bluetooth Classic, serial and cloud-based)